Zenko CloudServer with Vitastor Backend

 vitastor-cli create-pool --ec 2+1 -n 512 s3-data

-Retrieve the ID of your pool with vitastor-cli ls-pools s3-data --detail
+Retrieve the ID of your pool with vitastor-cli ls-pools s3-data --detail.

 Install and Configure MongoDB